davidcalhoun/tle.js/README.md

 Note: the original value in TLE is '36771-4' (= `0.36771 x 10`<sup>`-4`</sup> = `0.000036771`).

 ### `getOrbitModel(tle)`
-Private value - used by Air Force Space Command to reference the orbit model used to generate the TLE.
+Private value - used by the [United States Space Force](https://en.wikipedia.org/wiki/United_States_Space_Force) to reference the orbit model used to generate the
+TLE.
 Will always be seen as zero externally (e.g. by "us", unless you are "them" - in which case, hello!).